merthidayetoglu/CommBench/README.md

 #### Communicator

 The benchmarking pattern is registered into a persistent communicator.
 The data type must be provided at compile time with the template parameter ``T``.
 Communication library for the implementation must be specified at this stage because the communiator builds specific data structures accordingly.
-Current options are: ``CommBench::MPI``, ``CommBench::NCCL``, and ``CommBench::IPC``.
+Current options are: ``MPI``, ``NCCL``, and ``IPC``.

 ```cpp
 template <typename T>